How good are your Emotion-Recognition skills?

 It’s absolutely crucial to know which emotion you’ve picked up (or which emotion another is feeling).
 You’ve got to have an extensive and nuanced emotional vocabulary, which is why I offer this free Emotional Vocabulary List on every page of this site.
 Your Empathic Accuracy is an irreplaceable stepping stone of empathy.

 But you’ve also got to know what to do with the emotions you identify.
 Otherwise, your empathic skills may fall apart before you ever get to Perspective Taking.
 Emotion Regulation is the bridge to skillful empathizing that protects you and takes the needs of others into consideration.

-This is The Year of Empathy!
+Welcome to The Art of Empathy!